lamhq/tech-notes/software-engineering/software-architecture/microservices/2-model-microservices/2-types-of-coupling.md

 ![](images/cm-c1.png)

-When making changes in **Order Processor**, can I be sure that I am not changing the order data in such a way that it breaks **Warehouse**’s view of the world, or vice versa?
+When making changes in **Order Processor**, can I be sure that I am not changing the order data in such a way that it breaks **Warehouse**'s view of the world, or vice versa?

 One way to ensure that the state of something is changed in a correct fashion would be to create a finite state machine.
 A state machine can be used to manage the transition of some entity from one state to another, ensuring invalid state transitions are prohibited.